— Syrinq —

 — WALKING THE LINE —

-Fallen into a pit, the little mage had to reach out herself.
-No one else would do it, nor would they hear her whispers in the air, as days in days out, she had no one but her own.
-Branching out, the little mage looked past the everything, seeking for anything that would speak to her.
+Fallen into a pit, the little mage had to reach out themself.
+No one else would do it, nor would they hear the mage's whispers in the air; Days in days out, they had no one but their own.
+Branching out, the little mage looked past the everything, seeking for anything that would speak to them.
 The first sign arrived in a fleeting moment, a young stray running past with a stolen fish gnashed between teeth.
 A trader in the distance, angrily reassorting their stand back up to standards.
-Curiously, the little mage set the first step in setting her own path, for the first time in her life.
+Curiously, the little mage set the first step in setting their own path, for the first time in their life.
 Following what zipped past, in an alley the little mage found a critter the size of a kitten.
 Shy and afraid, albeit curious- The little mage extended a gentle hand, bringing the secret back to quarters.

 By the time the cat was discovered, the little mage had already bonded to them far more than anything or anyone else- Even given them a name, Rêve.
-Begrudgingly agreed to, the cat would be the little mage's sole responsibility, and with glee she would love the critter without end.
-Any time she would return, the cat would greet her with a loud meow.
-Any time she called out for their name, the cat would return it with a loud meow.
-Any time she shook the tin of kibble, the cat would come sprinting with dozens of loud meows.
-They became inseparable, a first taste of magic outside of mere books and spells.
+Begrudgingly agreed to, the cat would be the little mage's sole responsibility, and with glee they would love the critter without end.
+Any time they returned, the cat would greet them with a loud meow.
+Any time they called out, the cat would return it with a loud meow.
+Any time they shook the tin of kibble, the cat would come sprinting with dozens of loud meows.
+The two became inseparable, a first taste of magic outside of mere books and spells.

 The second sign arrived whilst roaming as a passerby- Following in the shadows of elders, merely out for ingredients- Only there to exist, not to be anything of substance.
-Then, in the busiest parts of the markets, the smell of burning iron hit her.
+Then, in the busiest parts of the markets, the smell of burning iron hit.
 At first disgust, though followed then with intrigue.
-A second step followed out of intrigue, it led her to an orc clad in old attire and new metals, covered in dust- Hammering away at a glowing sword, barely visible in the floating smog.
+A second step followed out of intrigue, it led the little mage to an orc clad in old attire and new metals, covered in dust- Hammering away at a glowing sword, barely visible in the floating smog.
 A voice in the background, yelling to hurry up already, yet ignored for a tad longer.
 The little mage asked what he was creating.

 "Art," the orc gruffly, but proudly responded, "changing a clump of iron into a broadsword.
 It's my specialisation.
 My own type of magic."

-"It smells bad," the little mage said, despite her eyes lighting up in wonder, "like a toad's ass."
+"It smells bad," the little mage said, despite their eyes lighting up in wonder, "like a toad's ass."

-It was approximately a week after, the little mage visited again, though this time, she held a bag of coin in her hands.
+It was approximately a week after, the little mage visited again, though this time, they held a bag of coin in their hands.

-"Can you teach me your magic?" she asked, then blabbering afterwards she wasn't sure how much he'd charge for his lessons, so she had to estimate, putting nearly all she could find into a leather sack.
+"Can you teach me your magic?" they asked, then blabbering afterwards they weren't sure how much he'd charge for his lessons, so they had to estimate, putting nearly all they could find into a leather sack.

-The orc laughed, interrupted her and asked for his new apprentice's name.
+The orc laughed, interrupted them and asked for his new apprentice's name.

-"Syrinq", the little mage responded with a smile, feeling acknowledged despite all the sentences she'd thrown into the air.
+"Syrinq", the little mage responded with a smile, feeling acknowledged despite all the sentences they'd thrown into the air.

 Days in days out, the little apprentice would hop by the orc's smithy at least once a week.
-Learning all she could about his craft, from smelting the small beginnings, to transforming the bendable materials, to honing the final decorative accents.
-Lancelot taught her how to work tools, weapons and equipment, and Syrinq in turn would add her own flair through hastily drawn blueprints.
-Leaving limitations behind, she begun to see more to the magic of the world itself.
+Learning all they could about his craft, from smelting the small beginnings, to transforming the bendable materials, to honing the final decorative accents.
+Lancelot taught them how to work tools, weapons and equipment, and Syrinq in turn would add their own flair through hastily drawn blueprints.
+Leaving limitations behind, they begun to see more to the magic of the world itself.

 — GAZE UPON THE PARALLEL —

-It was about a year after she'd picked up smithing, when Syrinq shoved all the rough drafts off the apprentice's spot, putting down the most ambitious idea she'd come up with yet.
-The orcish smith, whom she'd grow to see as an actual guardian figure, glazed over the sketch and widely approved of it.
-Gathering the materials together, the smith and apprentice would spend the next few days tinkering away and paying attention to the finest of details.
+It was about a year after they'd picked up smithing, when Syrinq shoved all the rough drafts off the apprentice's spot, putting down the most ambitious idea they'd come up with yet.
+The orcish smith, whom they'd grown to see as an actual guardian figure, glazed over the sketch and widely approved of it.
+Gathering the materials together, the smith and apprentice spent the next few days tinkering away and paying attention to the finest of details.

-Once Syrinq put on the gear she'd pondered about for weeks on end, she felt anew- As if she'd embraced the art and made magic herself, true magic that truly was driven by her own inspirations.
-Going by an alias, a little mage or a little apprentice she was no more- From then on it was Little Ghost, a mysterious amateur mercenary who longed to help out the folks in need.
+Once Syrinq put on the gear they'd pondered about for weeks on end, they felt anew- As if they'd embraced the art and made magic themself, true magic that truly was driven by their own inspirations.
+Going by an alias, a little mage or a little apprentice they were no more- From then on it was Wisp, a mysterious amateur mercenary who longed to help out the folks in need.
 Aiding locals and the community directly, was plenty times better than looking over mere reports and blabbing on orders to some royal forces.
-Her heart had planted itself in the right spot, far away from where the tides aimed to take it.
+Their heart had planted itself in the right spot, far away from where the tides aimed to take it.

 The first thrills appeared in the form of simple errands- Aiding old ladies with their groceries- Assisting kids with their pets stuck in trees.
-The more she sought it out, the more skilled she became through genuine interest.
+The more they sought it out, the more skilled they became through genuine interest.
 Small favours turned into fending off petty burglars and tracking down stolen goods, each thank you received made the mercenary glow with joy.
-Eventually Lance gifted her a sword, which allowed Syrinq to use more than mere incantations and conjurations from the arsenal.
+Eventually Lance gifted them a sword, which allowed Syrinq to use more than mere incantations and conjurations from the arsenal.

-Mixing the arts of her existing knowledge with newfound discovery proved beneficial, as she now could combine two types of magic into one.
-As if forging a new meaning of magic for herself, exploring what it meant, Syrinq could finally create a genuine connection to it- Along the way, it allowed the mercenary to look at herself, no longer feeling it was a stranger returning the gaze.
-Through her own ways, Syrinq learned what it felt like to experience life as one's true self.
-The path taken was hers and hers alone- It washed over her as a gentle wave, instead of the hurricanes others dared to predict so wrongly.
-If they failed to see her image was nothing but a phantom, then that was not her problem anymore.
+Mixing the arts of their existing knowledge with newfound discovery proved beneficial, as they now could combine two types of magic into one.
+As if forging a new meaning of magic for themself, exploring what it meant, Syrinq could finally create a genuine connection to it- Along the way, it allowed the mercenary to look at themself, no longer feeling it was a stranger returning the gaze.
+Through their own ways, Syrinq learned what it felt like to experience life as one's true self.
+The path taken was theirs and theirs alone- It washed over them as a gentle wave, instead of the hurricanes others dared to predict so wrongly.
+If others failed to see this image was nothing but a phantom, then that was not their problem anymore.

-Freedom was on the horizon, a journey she intended not to miss.
+Freedom was on the horizon, a journey they intended not to miss.

-Returning to her old magely duties became more and more of a passing thought, yet the ghost kept the wisdom to conclude what she'd started.
-Once it was finally done and over with, the ghost fulfilled her own prophecy.
-Packing her bags, it finished with a proper goodbye to her cousin Keme and her de facto guardian Lance.
-Vanishing out of the blue, as if she'd never existed, Syrinq and her beloved cat left it all behind, insistent on not looking back- Albeit with a promise to visit every now and then to the smithy, should she ever have more ambitious ideas to empty tabletops for.
+Returning to their old magely duties became more and more of a passing thought, yet the wisp kept the wisdom to conclude what they'd started.
+Once it was finally done and over with, the wisp fulfilled their own prophecy.
+Packing their bags, it finished with a proper goodbye to their cousin Keme and their de facto guardian Lance.
+Vanishing out of the blue, as if they'd never existed, Syrinq and their beloved cat left it all behind, insistent on not looking back- Albeit with a promise to visit every now and then to the smithy, should they ever have more ambitious ideas to empty tabletops for.

-From then on, Little Ghost lived up to her name.
+From then on, Wisp lived up to their name.
 In various places, yet never known where exactly- The mercenary would pop up, help out the ones in need, vanish and appear somewhere else.
-Syrinq travelled from place to place, with the straight tail of her cat following right after.
-Seeing more of the region and the world, always in wonder of how much she'd missed out on.
-Never staying in one place too long, almost no one heard of her except the ones she'd aided- No one quite knew the mercenary truly, as she never would share of her past.
-To her, at least, it never existed, as she'd already burned down bridges to reach this far ahead.
+Syrinq travelled from place to place, with the straight tail of their cat following right after.
+Seeing more of the region and the world, always in wonder of how much they'd missed out on.
+Never staying in one place too long, almost no one heard of them except the ones they'd aided- No one quite knew the mercenary truly, as they never shared any of their past.
+To them, at least, it never existed, as if they burned down all bridges to reach this far ahead.

-As if the Little Ghost was hearsay, a tale, a story- Yet it mattered not, as it was by her own volition.
+As if the Wisp's Wanderer was hearsay, a tale, a story- Yet it mattered not, as it was by their own volition.

-Experiencing life as she willed it from her own, was a journey of freedom she intended to stay on forever.
+Experiencing life as they willed it, was a journey of freedom they intended to stay on forever.

 — A HOUSE OR A HOME —

-The mercenary, then going by her true alias since a few years, had always operated on her own.
-On the rare occasion, she'd teamed up with others, albeit never long enough to stick around.
-Perhaps it was a remnant of her past, being so reclusive.
+The mercenary, then going by their true name since a few years, had always operated on their own.
+On the rare occasion, they'd teamed up with others, albeit never long enough to stick around.
+Perhaps it was a remnant of their past, being so reclusive.
 Moving from one fleeting moment to another, a ghost phasing through walls upon walls.
 Yet, one night Syrinq would be caught by surprise, thanks to spread rumours and the stereotypical hearsay.

 An argument had broken out in the bar a few blocks ahead, with annoyed patrons scouring the streets for another spot to spend their evening.
 The noise was deafening, once the mercenary set foot in the bar.
 A disgruntled barkeep failing to get a trio clad in armour out, the quarrel was utterly incomprehensible.
-Her natural instincts set in, to immediately turn heel and leave, though she wanted to keep the peace as well.
-Walking over to the ruckus and sitting next to them, as if it was nothing in the world, made one of them notice the mercenary.
+Their natural instincts set in, to immediately turn heel and leave, though they wanted to keep the peace as well.
+Walking over to the ruckus and sitting next to them, as if it was nothing in the world, made one notice the mercenary.

-"Can't you see we're busy here?" she was greeted with.
+"Can't you see we're busy here?" they were greeted with.

-"Isn't it better to argue outside?" she retorted.
+"Isn't it better to argue outside?" they retorted.
 "Could do you and the pissed folks some good."

 Scurrying the trio out of the building, Syrinq merely saluted the barkeep and nearly slammed the door shut.
 Witnessing the three outside, the mercenary figured two of them were related.
 Before they were about to continue the bickering, Syrinq told them all to shut up and take in a fresh breath of air.
 After receiving some thanks, the trio introduced themselves as the brothers Trine and Arzanium, with their pal Raptor.

 As if they'd drank themselves drunk to confess poorly, the entire argument rolled out- Something about a conflict, their base being destroyed, having to bend their backs and beyond to attempt and rebuild it.
 This had taken a hit on their bond, though they remained optimistic despite it.
 They'd been lifelong comrades, refusing to give up, at least according to Arzanium.
-Then, equally as surprising, as if she took a leap of faith, she offered her aid.
+Then, equally as surprising, as if the mercenary took a leap of faith, they offered their aid.
 Meeting these folks no less than mere minutes ago, offering to run an errand worth lifelong friendships, or at least an extremely hefty sack of coin.

 Thus, changing the course towards a new journey, the mercenary became part of the Wynthrox brothers' and Raptor's lives without issue.
-Setting up her smithy in the unused workshop of their base, Syrinq would quickly feel at home, her cat moreso as they could sleep in the warm sunrays without disturbance.
+Setting up a smithy in the unused workshop of their base, Syrinq would quickly feel at home, their cat moreso as they could sleep in the warm sunrays without disturbance.
 The mercenary, then a knight, went on adventures with primarily Trine and Raptor initially.
 As their friendship and guild rank improved, word of their group spread throughout the country.
-Syrinq would directly witness the camaderie grow beyond the trio of friends, which was something that warmed her heart.
+Syrinq would directly witness the camaderie grow beyond the trio of friends, which was something that warmed their heart.

-Curiosity of the world grew, and so Syrinq would crawl out of the shell and break down the wall she'd kept up for years.
+Curiosity of the world grew, and so Syrinq would crawl out of the shell and break down the wall they'd kept up for years.

-The knight met new additions to their squad- Such as Savoi, a mage of nature, a year later after she'd joined- Or Bartholomew, a humorous rogue she'd also form a great bond with.
-The knight greeted familiar friendly faces at the market, whenever she sold her crafts- Such as Guntram, a knightly acquaintance but friend in the trade.
-The knight petted plenty of animals, whenever she offered her aid at Peyton's rescue.
-The knight returned a firm nod, when she met once again with her cousin, who'd also left the old behind.
-The knight beamed brightly whenever she caught up with Lance's woes and weaponry- Even more so when he told her she'd come so far and should be proud.
+The knight met new additions to their squad- Such as Savoi, a mage of nature, a year later after they'd joined- Or Bartholomew, a humorous rogue they'd also form a great bond with.
+The knight greeted familiar friendly faces at the market, whenever they sold their crafts- Such as Guntram, a knightly acquaintance but friend in the trade.
+The knight petted plenty of animals, whenever they offered aid at Peyton's rescue.
+The knight returned a firm nod, when they met once again with their cousin, who'd also left the old behind.
+The knight beamed brightly whenever they caught up with Lance's woes and weaponry- Even more so when he praised them on coming so far from such beginnings.

-Between the cursing of yet another wretched game, she smiled at the idiocy.
+Between the cursing of yet another wretched game, they smiled at the idiocy.

-Between the giggling of yet another stupendous pun, she laughed without a worry.
+Between the giggling of yet another stupendous pun, they laughed without a worry.

-Between the celebrating of yet another triumphant quest, she engulfed her pals in a tight hug.
+Between the celebrating of yet another triumphant quest, they engulfed their pals in a tight hug.

-It was quite a lot, taking in everything that existed- Yet it mattered not, as it was a path taken out of her own volition.
-A paragon she wasn't by any means, alongside a legend she didn't fulfil at all.
-A life filled with her own ambitions and dreams, was what she wished for.
-After eons, Syrinq had reached her destination- Everything nice and spice, this truly was one she never wanted to leave behind.
+It was quite a lot, taking in everything that existed- Yet it mattered not, as it was a path taken out of their own volition.
+A paragon they weren't by any means, alongside a legend they didn't fulfil at all.
+A life filled with their own ambitions and dreams, was what they wished for.
+After eons, Syrinq had reached their destination- Everything nice and spice, this truly was one they never wanted to leave behind.

 Upon discovery, it was home.